livekit/livekit_composite/livekit-examples/agent-starter-flutter/README.md

 # Flutter Agent Starter

-This is a starter template for [LiveKit Agents](https://docs.livekit.io/agents/overview/) that provides a simple voice interface using the [LiveKit Flutter SDK](https://github.com/livekit/client-sdk-flutter).
+This starter app template for [LiveKit Agents](https://docs.livekit.io/agents/overview/) provides a simple voice interface using the [LiveKit Flutter SDK](https://github.com/livekit/client-sdk-flutter).
+It supports [voice](https://docs.livekit.io/agents/start/voice-ai/), [transcriptions](https://docs.livekit.io/agents/build/text/), [live video input](https://docs.livekit.io/agents/build/vision/#video), and [virtual avatars](https://docs.livekit.io/agents/integrations/avatar/).

 This template is compatible with iOS, macOS, Android, and web.
 It is free for you to use or modify as you see fit.